katonage/pluvianus/README.md

 Drag from the right edge (three dots) to open a secondary Spatial Widget for side-by-side comparison of different quantities.<br>
 Right-click on the plot to open a context menu allowing you to export the scene.

+### Scatter Widget
+A 3D scatter plot displays all components, using three evaluation metrics as axes.
+Clicking on a point selects it on the Temporal and Spatial Widgets.
+Good components are displayed as green points, whereas bad components are displayed as red points.

+In the Assignment section, use "Good" and "Bad" to manually accept or reject the selected component, regardless of evaluation thresholds.
+Keyboard shortcuts: `g` for Good, `b` for Bad.<br>
+In the Thresholds section you can set two thresholds ("lowest" and "min") per metric.
+A component is classified as good if it exceeds all "lowest" thresholds and at least one "min" threshold, unless manually overridden as above.
+Press "Evaluate" to apply the current thresholds (uses CaImAn's `filter_components()`).

 ### File menu
-* Open CaImAn HDF5 File: Loads the saved estimates object from CNMF or OnACID analyses.
+* `Open CaImAn HDF5 File`: Loads the saved estimates object from CNMF or OnACID analyses.
-* Save / Save as...: Pluvianius can save CaimAn data back into an `.hdf5` file, preserving:
+* `Save / Save as...`: Pluvianius can save CaimAn data back into an `.hdf5` file, preserving:
    * Results of the ΔF/F calculation (`.F_dff`)
    * Calculated component metrics (`.r_values`, `.SNR_comp`, `.cnn_preds`)
    * Component evaluation threshold levels (`SNR_lowest`, `min_SNR`, `cnn_lowest`, `min_cnn_thr`, `val_lowest`, `rval_thr`)
    * Manual component assigments (`.idx_components`)
-* Open Data Array: Opens the movement corrected `.mmap` file containing the original fluorescence movie.
+* `Open Data Array`: Opens the movement corrected `.mmap` file containing the original fluorescence movie.
 This file is required for most computations and visualizations.
-* Load/Save Mean/Max/Std/Local correlations images: these images can be computed from the data and displayed in the Spatial view.
+* `Load/Save Mean/Max/Std/Local correlations images`: these images can be computed from the data and displayed in the Spatial view.
 The file format is `.npy`.

 ### Compute menu
 Performs various calculations on the data.
 Calculations that invoke CaImAn functions inherit their parameters from the currently opened `.hdf5` file; you can view these parameters under View → CaImAn Parameters.
-* Detrend ΔF/F: Calculates detrended relative fluorescence change.
+* `Detrend ΔF/F`: Calculates detrended relative fluorescence change.
 You can view this by selecting `F_dff` under "Plot" in the Temporal Widget.
 Calls the `detrend_df_f()` function.
-* Compute Component Metrics: (Re)computes the three metrics used for component evaluation.
+* `Compute Component Metrics`: (Re)computes the three metrics used for component evaluation.
 Calls the `evaluate_components()` function.
-* Compute Projections: computes the temporal Mean, Max and STD images.
+* `Compute Projections`: computes the temporal Mean, Max and STD images.
 You can also save them to `.npy` files in the File menu.
-* Compute Local Correlation Image: Viewable as `Cn` in the Spatial Widget.
-Calls the `local_correlations_movie_offline()` function, and computes its maximum.
+* `Compute Local Correlation Image`: Calls the `local_correlations_movie_offline()` function, and computes its maximum.
+Result can be viewed as `Cn` in the Spatial Widget.
-* Compute Original Fluorescence Traces: Calculates the mean fluorescence under each component's contour.
+* `Compute Original Fluorescence Traces`: Calculates the mean fluorescence under each component's contour.
 The component traces can be viewed by selecting `Data` in the Temporal Widget. `Data neuropil` is calculated as the mean of all pixels not belonging to a component.
 These raw traces can be compared to the results of CaImAn.
-* Compute Temporal Maximum of Residuals: Computes the temporal maximum of three types of residuals.
+* `Compute Temporal Maximum of Residuals`: Computes the temporal maximum of three types of residuals.
 You can view these under "Display" in the Spatial Widget.
 The types of residuals are:
     * `MaxResNone`: Subtracts the background (BG) from the original data (Y), and takes each pixel's temporal maximum
     * `MaxResGood`: Subtracts BG and good components' activity (RCM,good) from Y, and takes each pixel's temporal maximum
     * `MaxResAll`: Subtracts BG and all components' activity (RCM,all) from Y, and takes each pixel's temporal maximum
-* Compute Data Array for OnACID files: computes the data array from an OnACID result file and the original movie, and saves it as a `.mmap` file.
-Only results with the parameter `pw_rigid = False` can be used!
+* `Compute Data Array for OnACID files`: computes the data array from an OnACID result file and the original movie, and saves it as a `.mmap` file.
+Only results with the parameter `pw_rigid = False` can be used.
 The original movie's format can be `.hdf5`, `.tiff`, `.npy`, or `.mmap`.
 If the movie consists of multiple files, they must be selected and passed in temporal order!
 Calls the `apply_shift_online` function on the original movie and the shifts stored in the result.

 ### Export menu
 "Export" lets you export various data: